What is Childbirth Pain?

 What is Childbirth Pain

 Childbirth pain is a touchy subject.
 How much is too much?
 Isn’t all pain bad?
 Many women believe birth should not have to hurt.

 A recent article caught my eye as it was discussing 13 pains that are worse than childbirth which got me to thinking about how prepared or unprepared women and their partners are for birth.
 And how their preparation may influence their birth choices and outcomes.

-In order to stack the deck for an uncomplicated vaginal delivery it is important to have proper nutrition for the mother, the baby and the placenta.
+In order to stack the deck for an uncomplicated vaginal delivery, it is important to have proper nutrition for the mother, the baby, and the placenta.
 It is important to practice good body mechanics and exercise so that the mother and baby can work together to align for birth as well as to be physically fit enough to change positions in labor.
-Also the couple needs to work on stress management techniques.
-Stress reduction through childbirth classes, working with a doula, having a supportive care provider and a supportive partner can have both short term and long term benefits.
+Also, the couple needs to work on stress management techniques.
+Stress reduction through childbirth classes, working with a doula and having a supportive care provider and a supportive partner can have both short-term and long-term benefits.

 So if we can reduce the pain of childbirth by say 75% with a healthy foundation then let’s talk about the remaining 25%.
 Where does that pain come from and what is its purpose?

 The pain of childbirth comes from effective contractions pushing a baby down into the cervix and then into the vagina.
 As the uterus coordinates and cooperates actions there is more sensation.
 The same is true as the baby dilates the cervix and, moves into the vagina stretching tissues for delivery.
 Some women have more pain receptors in the cervix and find dilation is more challenging than other women who appear to have more nerve endings in the vagina and pelvic floor who find delivery more powerful.
 However, no matter where your pain receptors lie childbirth is full of sensations.